-The preferred flowpath would provide agitation supply water from either DWC-V357 (Train "B") or DWC-V363 (Train "A").
-The discharge water from the submersible pump would be routed to a knockout canister and then directly to DWC-V358 (Train "B") which would then flow into the reactor vessel.
+The preferred flowpath would provide agitation supply water from either DWC-V357 (Train "8") or DWC-V363 (Train "A").
+The discharge water from the submersible pump would be routed to a knockout canister, then to a DWCS type filter canister, which is independent of DWCS, and then to DWC-V358 (Train "8").
+The water would then flow into the reactor vessel.